pearlspho/cakeofdoom/design_spec.md

  - frequency of game-winning attempts
  - 'safety margin' of bribe attempts
  - stealing regions vs targeting neutral regions
- - whether the Cake Monster was played (or in play)
+ - whether the Cake Monster was played (or drawn)

 ## Technical Requirements